Using Custom Boards¶

 Board definitions | board-id |

-If you believe your custom definition may be useful to others, consider submitting a pull request to the appropriate Apio resource file.
+If you believe your custom definition may be useful to others, consider submitting a pull request to the apio-definitions repository.

 {